-f.
+g.
 AC/S, G-F shall:

-- (1) Assign one senior representative to serve as an EOC watch officer for each watch rotation in the EOC. - (2) Be prepared to assign one senior representative and appropriate SME to serve in the EOC PC. - (3) Maintain a staff/agency-specific log of events and actions.
+(1) Assign one senior representative to serve as G-F Watch Officer for each watch rotation in the EOC.

+(2) Be prepared to assign one senior representative and appropriate SME to serve in the EOC PC.

-(4) Provide staff/agency-specific support, including the organization and management of a Damage Control and Recovery Center, to monitor the status of public works services during an emergency and coordinate repair as required.
+(4) Provide staff/agency-specific support, including the organization and management of a Damage Control and Recovery Center to monitor the status of public works services during an emergency and coordinate repair as required.

-g.
+h.
 AC/S, MCCS shall:

-- (1) Assign one senior representative to serve as an EOC watch officer for each watch rotation in the EOC. - (2) Be prepared to assign one senior representative and appropriate SME to serve in the EOC ${\tt PC}$. - (3) Maintain a staff/agency-specific log of events and actions. - (4) Provide staff/agency-specific support, as required.
-Be prepared to make recommendations to the AC/S, G-3/5 and the CG concerning the suspension and resumption of services during emergency operations.
+(1) Assign one senior representative to serve as MCCS Watch Officer for each watch rotation in the EOC.

+(2) Be prepared to assign one senior representative and appropriate SME to serve in the EOC PC.

+(4) Provide staff/agency-specific support, as required.
+Be prepared to make recommendations to the AC/S, G-3/5 and the CG, concerning the suspension and resumption of services during emergency operations.